vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and his priest; performer seated on Bhadrāsana was to be bathed with water from one hundred jars filled with conches and pearls and after bath, he, wearing unused garment, should worship Keśava, Varuna, Candra, Satabhisak naksatra (the presiding deity of which is Varuna) with gandha &c.; donate to ācārya liquids, cow, jar and gold and dakṣiṇā to other brāhmaṇas; he should wear a jewel surrounded by three coverings of śami and sālmali (silk-cotton ) leaves and tips of bamboo; all diseases vanish; naksatra-vrata;

-Visṇu, Varuṇa deities; HV II.
+Viṣṇu, Varuṇa deities; HV II.
 653–54 ( from Vi.
 Dh.).
 Sutrunāśana-vrata-worship Vasudeva with saffron, white flowers,

 guggulu dhūpa, lamp fed with ghee, red garment; homa; nakṣatravrata; this destroys enemies; HVII.
 597 (from